mavryk-network/testnets/README.md

 ### Injection of Smart Rollups at genesis

 Rollups can be injected at genesis of your test chain.
-Teztnets supports extraction of the EVM Rollup from the Octez container, and its injection at a predetermined address.
+Teztnets supports extraction of the EVM Rollup from the Mavkit container, and its injection at a predetermined address.

 ### Bootstrap baker and bootstrap p2p endpoint